andreleon/critical-style-snapshot/README.md

 ### @media queries

-This plugin only outputs CSS that is **currently active**, meaning you have full controll over the media specific styles you capture by resizing your browser window.
+This plugin only outputs CSS that is **currently active**, meaning you have full control over the media specific styles you capture by resizing your browser window.

 Example:
 ```